cnngimenez/ada-console-utils/Readme.md

 # Requirements
 Only Ada and GNAT libraries. gprbuild to build the sources easily.

+In Fedora:

+    dnf install gcc-gnat gprbuild

+In Mangaro:

+    pacman -S gcc-ada
+    yaourt -S gprbuild

+gprbuild is on Arch repositories (AUR).
+Thus, use yaourt or your preferred AUR package manager.

 # Compiling
 Simply call `make` to compile the library and all binaries.